blalis/chess/README.md

 Description soon.
 Currently only level 0 is programmed - totally random moves by computer ( software random generator ).
-Possibility of training ( moving both white and black pieces ), playing with computer ( with possibility to change color during the game ( training ) and normal ( without such possibility ) ).
+Possibility of chess training ( moving both white and black pieces ) and possiblity of playing with computer ( with a feature to change color during the game ( training ) and without such option ( normal ) ).